 Don’t overlook the value of the Death Benefit protection and the asset protection that may result from wealth stored in the form of cash value.
 But unless you really have a need for the higher death benefit, it is important that the policy be designed properly.

-Be careful that you get a properly-designed policy.
-Just because a policy is billed as “Over-funded” doesn’t mean that it is designed to the maximum limit.
+Real Estate Investing with Life Insurance requires a Maximum Over-funded Life Insurance Policy.
+“Over-funded” doesn’t mean that it is Maximum Over-funded.
 The Cash Value to Premium Ratio should be roughly 85% if you are a healthy and don’t use tobacco.

 If this seems a little overwhelming, be sure to check out Life Insurance 101 for a basic understanding of how permanent insurance works and what the cash value in a policy represents.
 It is much easier to see the piece parts of the policy when you are reviewing an actual life insurance illustration.